Homemade Spaghetti Sauce

 - 3 or 4, onions, chopped

-- small handful Italian seasoning
+- 2- or 3-tablespoons of Italian seasoning

-Remember to add 1/2 tsp citric acid or 2 tsp lemon juice to each quart jar of sauce to be sure that acid level is high enough for water bath canning.
+Remember to add 1/2 tsp citric acid or 2 tsp lemon juice to each quart jar of sauce to be sure that the acid level is high enough for water bath canning.
 This recipe makes approximately 9 to 12 quarts of tomato or spaghetti sauce, depending on what variety of tomatoes you use and how long you cook it down.

-Handy Tip: To reduce cooking time, you may add tomato paste to sauce to thicken it.
+Handy Tip: To reduce cooking time, you may add tomato paste to spaghetti sauce to thicken it.
 The more tomato paste you add, the shorter the cooking time and the larger the batch.

 Canning Spaghetti or Tomato Sauce